GregRoques/Java-2022/Basics/29. Record Class/README.md

 # Record Class

 A **record class** declares a sequence of fields, and then the appropriate accessors, constructors, equals, hashCode, and toString methods are created automatically.

-The fields are final because the class is intended to serve as a simple "data carrier".
+- The fields are final because the class is intended to serve as a simple **_"data carrier"_**.

 - **_For Example:_** here is a record class with two fields: